 - In a small pot, pour 2 tbsp oil.
 Heat to medium.

 - Add cumin.
-Fry till golden brown.
+Fry until golden brown.

 - Close lid and cook for 1-2 minutes.
 Stir occasionally.

 - Add salt.
-Stir and close lid.
+Stir and close the lid.
 If you see water, cook without lid till all water evaporates.
 Turn off.
 Let it cool.